 The project feasibility study helps narrow-down the scope of the business problem under consideration.
 The business problem can be complex and vast in nature.
 In such a case, in order to reduce the complexity, it is necessary to narrow down the scope of the problem or improvement opportunity.
 One or two improvement projects cannot solve all problem of the organization.
 You will have to look at each business problem separately as long as none are co-related.

 5. Determine the success rate of the project

-The project feasibility study helps enhance the success rate of the project by evaluating multiple parameters.
+The study helps enhance the success rate of the project by evaluating multiple parameters.
 The rule is simple!
 The project feasibility study has to be 360-degree.
-For the given business problem or improvement opportunity, the project feasibility study shall be done considering all relevant parameters.
+For the given business problem or improvement opportunity, the study shall be done considering all relevant parameters.
 It ensures project success on 95%+ occasions

 For completing the project feasibility study successfully, we need to learn about the common project issues; which project teams normally come across.

 The first common issue is that the project is not relevant to customer or business needs.
 Any Six Sigma project will certainly fail if it is not relevant to customer or business needs.
 Of course, it has to be a key business need.
 One project cannot address all business critical and non-critical problems.
 A project feasibility study will shed light on this issue.

 The second issue relates to the inability to define any kind of defect or process boundaries.
 If the project team is not in a position to define one or more defects for the business problem under consideration, then possibly, the project feasibility study needs to be re-evaluated.
 Moreover, if the team cannot identify Starting and End points, then such issue has to be addressed on a high priority.